icrc/openmrs-android-fhir/README.md

 ### Controlling first-time downloads

 Use the optional `first_fhir_sync_url` property when you need a different search scope for the very first download.
 The app always queues all URLs from `first_fhir_sync_url` and `fhir_sync_urls`, then deduplicates them by resource type so subsequent syncs do not re-run broader first-time queries.
-This behavior is implemented in `TimestampBasedDownloadWorkManagerImpl` where the two lists are merged and filtered with `distinctBy` on the resource type derived from each URL.【F:core/src/main/java/org/openmrs/android/fhir/data/sync/TimestampBasedDownloadWorkManagerImpl.kt†L61-L82】
+This behavior is implemented in `TimestampBasedDownloadWorkManagerImpl` where the two lists are merged and filtered with `distinctBy` on the resource type derived from each URL.

 ### Scoping patient list downloads

 Two properties help control how patient lists are filtered during syncs driven by group resources:

-- `filter_patient_lists_by_group` (boolean) limits Group queries to the user’s selected location by adding a `location` search parameter when enabled.【F:core/src/main/java/org/openmrs/android/fhir/data/sync/TimestampBasedDownloadWorkManagerImpl.kt†L66-L93】【F:core/src/main/java/org/openmrs/android/fhir/data/sync/GroupDownloadWorkManagerImpl.kt†L46-L54】
+- `filter_patient_lists_by_group` (boolean) limits Group queries to the user’s selected location by adding a `location` search parameter when enabled.
-- `cohort-type` (UUID) appends a `cohort-type` parameter to Group requests when provided, allowing you to scope patient lists to a specific cohort definition on both initial and incremental sync paths.【F:core/src/main/java/org/openmrs/android/fhir/data/sync/TimestampBasedDownloadWorkManagerImpl.kt†L95-L101】【F:core/src/main/java/org/openmrs/android/fhir/data/sync/GroupDownloadWorkManagerImpl.kt†L57-L60】
+- `cohort-type` (UUID) appends a `cohort-type` parameter to Group requests when provided, allowing you to scope patient lists to a specific cohort definition on both initial and incremental sync paths.

-Define these properties in `local.properties` (see `local.properties.default` for examples and defaults).【F:local.properties.default†L20-L31】
+  Define these properties in `local.properties` (see `local.properties.default` for examples and defaults).
 ---

 ## 🌐 Server connectivity checks

 Configure the lightweight connectivity probe using two properties:

-- `check_server_url` is the endpoint the app pings to verify the server is reachable before launching sync or login flows.【F:core/src/main/java/org/openmrs/android/fhir/FhirApplication.kt†L135-L135】
+- `check_server_url` is the endpoint the app pings to verify the server is reachable before launching sync or login flows.
-- `server_connectivity_timeout_seconds` defines how long the probe waits before failing; values below one second are automatically clamped to a one-second timeout before being converted to milliseconds.【F:core/src/main/java/org/openmrs/android/fhir/FhirApplication.kt†L137-L140】
+- `server_connectivity_timeout_seconds` defines how long the probe waits before failing; values below one second are automatically clamped to a one-second timeout before being converted to milliseconds.

-Both settings live in `local.properties` (see `local.properties.default` for their default values) so you can point to custom health-check endpoints or adjust the responsiveness of the status indicator.【F:local.properties.default†L8-L12】
+Both settings live in `local.properties` (see `local.properties.default` for their default values) so you can point to custom health-check endpoints or adjust the responsiveness of the status indicator.

 ---